-To achieve the goal of a healthy, sustainable park system, the Commission identified the following seven strategies to make further progress toward achieving the goal of a healthy, sustainable park system.
+To achieve the goal of a healthy, sustainable park system, the Commission identified the following seven strategies: to make further progress toward achieving the goal of a healthy, sustainable park system.
 They are:

-- Demonstrate that all Washingtonians benefit from their state parks - Adopt a business approach to park system administration - Provide recreation, cultural and interpretive opportunities people will want - Promote meaningful opportunities for volunteers, friends and donors - Form strategic partnerships with other agencies, tribes and non-profits - Expand use of land holdings for compatible revenue-generating purposes - Develop amenities and acquire lands that support the agency's strategic direction.
+- 1. Demonstrate that all Washingtonians benefit from their state parks - 2.
+Adopt a business approach to park system administration - 3.
+Provide recreation, cultural and interpretive opportunities people will want - 4.
+Promote meaningful opportunities for volunteers, friends and donors - 5.
+Form strategic partnerships with other agencies, tribes and non-profits - 6.
+Expand use of land holdings for compatible revenue generating purposes - 7.
+Develop amenities and acquire lands that advance transformation

-These strategies guide the agency's day-to-day work and a variety of initiatives and efforts reflected in the 2019-21 biennium priorities described in the next section.
+Attaining these strategies will be through ongoing work, a variety of initiatives and efforts related to the 2019-21 biennium priorities described in the next section.